AlvBrayan/MRS4Brain-toolbox/README.md

 ## Functionalities:

--	The main functionalities are described in the document [MRS4Brain_Toolbox.pdf](https://github.com/AlvBrayan/MRS4Brain-toolbox/blob/main/MRS4Brain_Toolbox.pdf) , recently submitted manuscript to NMR Biomed (https://arxiv.org/abs/2307.03261, under revision) and in the accepted abstract at ISMRM 2024 (Briand G., Alves B., Mosso J, Pierzchala K., Near J., Lanz B., Cudalbu C. *MRS4Brain Toolbox: an harmonized and accessible workflow for preclinical MRSI data processing*, ISMRM 2024 Singapore)
+-	The main functionalities are described in the document [MRS4Brain_Toolbox.pdf](https://github.com/AlvBrayan/MRS4Brain-toolbox/blob/main/MRS4Brain_Toolbox.pdf) , published in NMR in Biomedicine (Simicic D, Alves B, Mosso J, Briand G, Lê TP, van Heeswijk RB, Starčuková J, Lanz B, Klauser A, Strasser B, Bogner W, Cudalbu C. *Fast High-Resolution Metabolite Mapping in the rat Brain Using 1H-FID-MRSI at 14.1 T*, [DOI: 10.1002/nbm.5304](https://doi.org/10.1002/nbm.5304)) and in the presented abstract at ISMRM 2024 (Briand G., Alves B., Mosso J, Pierzchala K., Near J., Lanz B., Cudalbu C. *MRS4Brain Toolbox: an harmonized and accessible workflow for preclinical MRSI data processing*, ISMRM 2024 Singapore)
 -	External software:

     -	The *MRS4Brain Toolbox* utilizes an additional software, ANTs, for registration and segmentation purposes.
 ANTs is designed for the UNIX environment.
 To facilitate this on non-UNIX systems, we employ another tool called Docker Desktop, enabling the containerization of Linux-built software.
 Details can be found here: [Registration_MRS4Brain_Toolbox.pdf](https://github.com/AlvBrayan/MRS4Brain-toolbox/blob/main/Registration_MRS4Brain_Toolbox.pdf)

     -	ANTs is combined with an in-house developed template (Wistar adult rat brain, acquisitions at 14.1T) based on the SIGMA atlas, customized to handle the dimensions of the rodent brain.

-    -	LCModel (version 6.2) is used for metabolite fitting.
+    -	LCModel (version 6.3) is used for metabolite fitting.
 LCModel is now freely available and can be downloaded from here: http://s-provencher.com/lcmodel.shtml or [schorschinho/LCModel: A collection of compiled LCModel binaries for various operating systems. (github.com)](https://github.com/schorschinho/LCModel)

     -	The preprocessing steps in SVS are based on FID-A functions [CIC-methods/FID-A: Toolbox for simulation and processing of in-vivo magnetic resonance spectroscopy (MRS) data (github.com)](https://github.com/CIC-methods/FID-A)